 I figured out a way to make it more fun and decided to utilize a “different” approach to the door.
 That is how I learned to “limbo”.
 People passing by used to stop and say “Did that guy just do that?”.

 No matter what your physical features are or how you walk in through the door, whenever you look yourself in the mirror, know that the person looking back is very proud.
-It took me many years to understand that, and now, I can’t be more proud of myself.
+Being vertically unchallenged, it took me many years to understand that, and now, I can’t be more proud of myself.

 My friends, appreciate what you have, because you are like a fingerprint, there are no 2 alike in the world.